rajkharvar/disperse-clone/README.md

 # Disperse app clone

-Disperse app let you disperse any erc20 tokens to number of addresses using single contract call.
+Disperse app let you disperse any erc20 tokens or ethers to number of addresses using single contract call.
 Currently supports - ropsten, rinkeby, goerli, kovan and mumbai(matic).

 Try running some of the following tasks: